 “It’s likely we’ll see more of these mergers in the coming years.”
-One of the key issues will be ensuring there are enough charging points for passengers’ devices, something Mr Griffin says airlines are already considering.
-“Companies are being established to deal specifically with this challenge.
+One of the key issues will be ensuring there are enough charging points for passengers’ devices, something Hobday says airlines are already focused upon.
+“Companies are established to deal specifically with this challenge.
 There is also the need to ensure that passengers’ devices are sufficiently secure for an aircraft.
-We have seen problems such as the recent spate of fires in the Samsung Galaxy Note 7 which sparked two product recalls, for example.
+We have seen problems such as the recent spate of fires which sparked two product recalls, for example.
 “Another challenge for airlines will be ensuring senior managers have the right skills blend to drive the adoption of new technologies ahead of the competition.
-Mr Griffin says: “Teams will need to be built which include people with the right technical skills and a strong understanding of the passenger experience.”
+Hobday says: “Teams will need to be built which include people with the right technical skills and a strong understanding of the passenger experience.”

 How are airlines adopting this technology?

 Some are looking at losing the seat-back systems from aircraft on their short-haul flights while retaining them for their long-haul journeys.
 American Airlines has decided to remove the screens on their internal US flights, but retain them on international flights.
 For many airlines, the speed of the broadband options is important.
 Lufthansa has been trailing high-speed broadband options.
 It adopted JetWave receiving equipment from Honeywell and GX Aviation broadband, while AirAsia is set to follow.

 The changes to technology were a hot topic for discussion at one of the world’s largest airline events, the Aircraft Interiors Expo in Long Beach, California.
 The event on September 26-28 had exhibitors including Aviointeriors S.p.A., Mirus Aircraft Seating, Global Eagle, Gogo Inc, W L Gore, and HAECO Cabin Solutions.